Annuities Explained

 Locking up some of your assets with an annuity where an insurance company provides monthly income can possibly be appropriate in some circumstances, including for folks who are risk-averse.
 Conversely, an alternative that may keep your wealth more liquid and accessible than an annuity could be a separately managed account (“SMA”).
 With an SMA, you could get the benefit of keeping ALL of the net performance on your money, rather than just the monthly income allocated by the insurance company.

-2. The Performance
+2. The performance

 There’s a lot of sexy language in the sales pitch.
 One common claim that we’ve heard is: “This is to protect you in the event of a downturn.
 Remember 2008, the second-worst market conditions in history?”